lindsayad/markdown-notebooks/moltres-notes.md

 `char`.
 A pointer points to an address in memory.
 Its caller, `cp_comp_to_string` just returns the same return value, so it also returns a pointer to char.

+# 8/8/17

+It's encouraging that the Steady simulation results and Transient simulation marching to steady-state results match in the fluid flow simulations that I'm doing.

+# 8/11/17

+Running cases with openfoam...zero gradient boundary conditions for k and epsilon result in much different results than using the default tutorial bc settings. :-(